25 Foods That Make You Instantly Sexier

 There's a reason that pigs hunt for truffles: They're especially affected by androstenone and androstenol.
 In 1981, German researchers discovered that androstenol is produced by many varieties of the subterranean fungus considered a delicacy.
 Truffles themselves are devilishly pricey — selling for about $100 per ounce — but truffle oil also contains the pheromones, and it's part of the esteemed Mediterranean diet.
 Give it a whirl yourself, but be warned: 25 percent of people can't detect androstenone, and 40 percent of people are too sensitive to androstenol and find it foul smelling.
 But hey, the remaining 35 percent may find you wildly attractive.
 Research from Rockefeller University revealed that this is mostly due to genetic variations in a single odorant receptor called OR7D4.
 So now you know.

 "We found that drinking beverages with high water and some fat content, like milk, may help reduce garlic breath and mask the garlic odor during eating," says researcher Sheryl Barringer, Ph.D.
 It was found that both fat-free and whole milk reduced the sulfur compounds in garlic that are the cause of its strong smell, but whole milk got the best results.
-It’s thought that this may be because fat is more effective at neutralizing odors.
-The benefits of certain fats don't stop there.
-Lose an inch on your wiastline with these 8 Fatty Foods That Make You SKinny.
+It's thought that this may be because fat is more effective at neutralizing odors.

 A bad breath remedy in India is to chew on some fennel seeds.
 The act of doing so not only increases saliva that washes away bacteria from your mouth they also help neutralize offensive odors and aid digestion.
 But that's not all: fennel oils have antibacterial properties as well, fighting germs that cause bad breath.

-We’re already big fans of green tea because of the belly blasting catechins it contains but now we have even more reasons to love it: first off, green tea contains polyphenols.
+We're already big fans of green tea because of the belly blasting catechins it contains but now we have even more reasons to love it: first off, green tea contains polyphenols.
 These are antioxidants that fight the growth of bacteria and also help reduce sulfur compounds that can improve breath.
 Green tea, like most teas, can stain teeth, however.
-Luckily, green tea extracts can be taken as a supplement, which have been proven to fight oral bacteria.
+Luckily, green tea extracts can be taken as a supplement, which has been proven to fight oral bacteria.
 While green tea is working on keeping your breath smelling fresh, brew up another, much larger batch and dunk your dogs in it.
 The tannic acids found in both green and black teas will help keep your feet dry, thus preventing the root of your foot odor problem: perspiration.
 As the tannins in tea are less drying than the acids in vinegar, you can try this remedy once a day.

 Very little scientific study has gone into the effect of food on the taste of semen but the internet is rife with intel about pineapple's sweetening effect on a man's ejaculate.
 Considering fresh pineapple is pretty delicious on its own, we're more keen believe the rumors.